SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 Now that we have created a queue, let's subscribe to it in the `Try Me!` page.

 👉 Click the `Connect` button in the Subscriber section.
 It should grab the ***Solace Web Messaging*** credentials from the publisher section, if not provide them again.
-Expand the *Bind to an endpoint to receive guaranteed messages* collapsible section, enter the queue name in the text box, e.g. `codejam_edi_ce_[your-sap-community-username]_tickets`, and click the `Start Consume` button.
+Expand the *Bind to an endpoint to receive guaranteed messages* collapsible section, enter the queue name in the text box, e.g. `codejam_edi_ce_[your-sap-community-display-name]_tickets`, and click the `Start Consume` button.

 <p align = "center">
   <img alt="Consume Queue" src="assets/consume-queue.gif" width="100%"/><br/>